darxtR/byzanz-gui/README.md

 Lightweight front end for byzanz (GIF screen recorder) with three area selections modes (full screen, window and region), optional popup input prompts (duration/delay) and notifications issued both when the application starts and stops to record.

 Written in bash with minimal systems and hot keys in mind and depends only on tools widely available through distribution repositories.
-Namely `byzanz`, `xwininfo` (window mode), `xdotool` (region mode), `zenity` (prompts) and `notify-send` (notifications), most of which, apart from byzanz, usually comes pre-installed with systems running Xorg.
+Namely `byzanz`, `xwininfo` (window mode), `xdotool` (region mode), `zenity` (prompts) and `notify-send` (notifications) that, apart from byzanz, ships with various dekstop environments.

 ## Installing